hickory-dns/hickory-dns/crates/resolver/README.md

 **NOTICE** This project was rebranded from Trust-DNS to Hickory DNS and has been moved to the https://github.com/hickory-dns/hickory-dns organization and repo, this crate/binary has been moved to [hickory-resolver](https://crates.io/crates/hickory-resolver), from `0.24` and onward, for prior versions see [trust-dns-resolver](https://crates.io/crates/trust-dns-resolver).

+## Status

+The Hickory DNS Resolver is a native Rust implementation for stub resolution in Rust applications.
+The Resolver supports many common query patterns, all of which can be configured when creating the Resolver.
+It is capable of using system configuration on Unix and Windows.
+On Windows there is a known issue that relates to a large set of interfaces being registered for use, so might require ignoring the system configuration.

+The Resolver will properly follow CNAME chains as well as SRV record lookups.

 ## Features

 - Various IPv4 and IPv6 lookup strategies